Thursday, April 30, 2009

 Neupert:

-"Given that 75% of health care costs stem from six chronic diseases, I'd argue that we should focus on preventing and managing these conditions, and then figure out the right technologies to support those goals.
+Also in Forbes, two partners at the Boston Consulting Group make the case for federal investment in health IT."Given that 75% of health care costs stem from six chronic diseases, I'd argue that we should focus on preventing and managing these conditions, and then figure out the right technologies to support those goals.
 This type of focus on specific goals will enable us to deliver better care at lower costs to the whole system and get a real return on investment for health IT"

 Insurers feeling recession pain